It has been a year since the last World Clean Up Day, what has been happening and what can you do to help?

 The Starboard Plastic Offset Program (POP) team collected a huge 75,000 KG of plastic waste last year, they met their target well before the due date.
-Now this can be looked at in two ways, our team is epic at collecting, they work really hard to go out most days to collect.
-The other hand shows there is a huge huge issue in Thailand with plastic waste in the environment.
+Now, this can be looked at in two ways, our team is epic at collecting, they work really hard to go out most days to collect.
+On the other hand, shows there is a huge huge issue in Thailand with plastic waste in the environment.

 POP expand their targets year on year to match the board sales of Starboard and because they easily collect their target within the set time period, due to the large amounts of waste.

 We need to reduce our reliance on single-use plastics and understand how it gets into the waterways!

 What is the Financial Cost of Plastic Pollution?

 According to UNEP, marine plastics contribute to an estimate cost of $500 to $2500 billion in marine ecosystem services, per year!
 Additionally, plastics in the marine environment are found to be the most harmful and most persistent proportion of marine litter.
 They are also make up the largest proportion of marine litter!